dom-o/mostbiggestegg.com/src/all-horror-oct-3.md

 ---
 Declaring overall project a tentative success.
 I started Horror Film Every Day October to toughen myself up; I was convinced that horror films were good art, that I was missing out on by being soft.
 Not soft anymore.
 Granted nonzero I just picked weak films this year, but I don't think it's the films.
 It's me.
 I am tougher.
 It is harder for a film to hit me with the Mike Tyson punch of fear now; I may never watch something and be afraid of the dark for a week ever again and I gotta stop being disappointed by that.
 Gotta make a point of evaluating horror films based on more than their raw ability to terrify/disgust me.
 Unfortunately didn't realize this until late in the month.
 Most of my notes on the below films are something to the effect of 'not raw; failed to terrify'; pretty much everything (especially the older 'classic' stuff) deserves a rewatch with a more calibrated state of mind.

 Also, film every day is a lot.
-Kinda burns me out on cinema after the months is over.
+Kinda burns me out on cinema after the month is over.

 ## Film list: